The Bankrate promise

 Find the PIN number you used when you placed the freeze.
 Then visit each credit bureau’s website or call to temporarily thaw your credit report.
 You can decide how long you want your credit information to remain unfrozen or whether you want the freeze lifted for a specific lender.

-Fees for unfreezing credit reports vary by state, generally ranging from $3 to $10.
+Fees for unfreezing credit reports vary by state and by credit bureau, generally ranging from $3 to $10.
 In some states, it costs $12.